platformsh/platformsh-docs/docs/src/create-apps/hooks/_index.md

 In this case, the app has two sets of dependencies:

 * For the main app
-* For a testing script
+* For a script to test connections between the apps

 Create your `build` hook to install them all: